hakobtp/blog/java/stream/3_filter_map,_and_flatMap.md

-# Stream: filter, map, and flatMap
+# filter, map, and flatMap

 Streams let you transform data easily.
 Transformation means creating a new stream whose elements are based on another stream.